 Write about what your computer skills helped you achieve by stating your accomplishments and using hard numbers, such as timeframes, percentages, and dollars, to support your claims.

 This is called quantification and is key to writing an achievement-oriented resume that impresses hiring managers.
-Not only does quantifying your resume skills prove you can drive results, but it’s also an invitation to being asked more questions about your accomplishments during your interview.
+Not only does quantifying your resume skills prove you can drive results, but it’s also an invitation to being asked more questions about the accomplishments on your resume during your interview.

 Here’s an example from an IT resume where the candidate effectively quantifies their computer skills: